Zoe Hilton's love of the sea led her to Bluff's delicacy and a $48,000 award.

 "It's a vindication of New Zealand education and the level of research we are doing."

-Dr Hilton's area of expertise is the Bluff oyster, a mollusc acclaimed around the world for its succulence but known to growers as a fragile critter that is vulnerable to disease.
+Among the species she studies, Dr Hilton has worked on the Bluff oyster, a mollusc acclaimed around the world for its succulence but known to growers as a fragile critter that is vulnerable to disease.

 By comparing the Bluff oyster with its European cousin, the flat oyster Ostrea edulis, Dr Hilton hopes to understand why some strains of molluscs cope with environmental stress better than others.

 Interest in oysters came naturally to a girl who was home-schooled at Karamea until 10 with her cousins and a small group of other girls.

 Hilton wandered around the local estuary, taking an interest in what lay at her feet.
 It was that environment which nurtured a range of specialties focused around biology.

 During a year in Costa Rica, she studied and perfected her Spanish, in between snorkelling along the tropical reefs.
 On her return to New Zealand, she studied marine and biological sciences at Auckland University.